 How did they arrive at their conclusions?
 Did they use appropriate methods to get there?
 Did they misunderstand anything or leave something important out?

 What have other people said about this topic?
 How does this source fit in with the larger conversation?

 Each group will have three sources to look at (a book and the two links or PDF files below the book).
-Most have at least one author in common.
 Be prepared to discuss these questions:

-- Which are scholarly?
+- Of your three sources, which are scholarly?
 How can you tell?